 At a time marked by the congruence of dystopian anxieties and ‘the monotony of post-heroic’ liberal democracies (Krastev and Holmes 2019), post-1990 literary explorations of ‘really existing’ socialist systems of the Central and Eastern European past appear both at odds with the expectation that contemporary culture should respond to present-day concerns, and oddly significant.
-After all, the states of the so-called ‘second world’ had claimed to have structurally established idea(l)s that were once considered utopian.
-The apparent desire to review and imaginatively revisit past ‘utopias’ has been conceptualized by Zygmunt Bauman as retrotopia, the desire to retrieve – through creatively engaging with ‘genuine or putative aspects of this past’ – the utopian potential that it represented.
+Since the end of the Cold War, an increasing number of British writers, including Julian Barnes, Natasha Walter, Martin Amis, Fiona Rintoul, Tibor Fischer, Ian McEwan, Mike Phillips, and Francis Spufford, have employed characters and settings of the so-called ‘second world’, whose states had claimed to have structurally established idea(l)s that were once considered utopian.
+Moreover, the apparent desire to review and imaginatively revisit past ‘utopias’ has been conceptualized by Zygmunt Bauman as retrotopia, the desire to retrieve – through creatively engaging with ‘genuine or putative aspects of this past’ – the utopian potential that it represented.
 While the ‘retrotopia derives its stimulus from the hope of reconciling, at long last, security with freedom’, this hope is no longer projected into the future, but now ‘located in the lost/stolen/abandoned but undead past’ (Bauman 2017).
 Different from mere nostalgia – the ‘sentiment of loss and displacement [that becomes] a romance with one’s own fantasy’ (cf. Boym 2001) – Bauman nevertheless considers the retrotopia another ‘member of the rather extended family of affectionate relationship with an “elsewhere”’.
 A retrotopian perspective is not discouraged but thrives on the ‘incompleteness and contentiousness of any attempt at a comprehensive and coherent narrative of the “as things actually happened” sort’, which ‘are precisely the advantages of the past when attracting people seeking defensible trench lines for their faith’ (Bauman 2017).

-Contemporary British writers who engage with ‘second-world’ settings and characters can also draw on established motifs of imaginative East-West encounters, which have long featured in British literature and culture.
+The growing body of contemporary British writing that engages with ‘second-world’ settings and characters draws on established motifs of imaginative East-West encounters, which have long featured in British literature and culture.
 From dystopian novels interested in totalitarianism and ‘what they considered the ideological failures of socialism and the aesthetic failures of socialist realism’ (Hammond 2017) to popular genres like the British thriller and the spy narrative (and their multimedia adaptations), literary-cultural representations of the ‘second world’ have provided both entertainment and a foil to post-imperial Britain’s national identity in the twentieth century (Bradford 2009; Korte, Pirker, and Helff 2010; Frenk and Krug 2011).
 While there is considerable research on representations of the ‘second world’ in British writing during the Cold War period, and a growing body of scholarship on contemporary cultural representations of ‘post-socialist’ Central and Eastern Europe (Starck 2009), scholars have paid much less attention to the ways in which British writing in the three decades since the fall of the ‘Iron Curtain’ has continued to imaginatively engage with what had been, and arguably still is, viewed as a possible alternative to both capitalism and democracy for many in the West as well.

 Building on and aiming to complement these debates with new perspectives, the symposium invites critical investigations of contemporary British writing published after the fall of the Berlin Wall, but whose narrative focus lies on the Eastern and Central European past of the Cold War period – the so-called ‘second world’.
 We are interested in papers that explore the disturbing potentials, productive prevarications, and the general appeal and promise of imaginative appropriations of this historical setting.